AztecProtocol/engineering-designs/in-progress/11103-forwarder-contract/design.md

 Within the same L1 block, one cannot make blob transactions and regular transactions from the same address.

-However, aztec node operators must be able to do things like:
+However, aztec node operators must be able to:

 - propose an l2 block
 - vote in the governance proposer contract

-- claim an epoch proof quote
-  all in the same L1 block.
+in the same L1 block.

 ### Goals

 - Allow the sequencer client to take multiple actions in the same L1 transaction
 - No changes to governance/staking
-- Under 50 gas overhead per L2 transaction when operating at 10TPS

 ### Non-goals